Sidebar to the article Building a Culture of Interagency Cooperation: NIJ as Catalyst, by Paul A. Haskins, published in NIJ Journal issue no. 281.

 NIJ grant support became a constant in that scholarship.
 “We had no trouble,” Douglas said.
 “They were part of everything we published.
 We needed the funding.”

 To build an adequate data sample, Burgess told Douglas and his partner Ressler that they would need to complete no fewer than 36 structured interviews of sexual murderers, most of whom were serial killers.
-Collaborating with Burgess, Douglas and Ressler developed a 57-page prisoner interview protocol, a form with questions about the overall crime, the victim, and the offender.
+Collaborating with Burgess, Douglas and Ressler developed a 57-page prisoner interview protocol, a form with questions about the overall crime, the victim, and the person who committed the offense.
 Ressler and Douglas directed the profiling unit’s laboratory, and Ressler and Burgess managed the NIJ grants that funded the expanded prison interviews, data collection and analysis, and related scholarship.

 The initial NIJ grant, Douglas said, financed the team’s expanded field agenda — covering interviews of three dozen killers incarcerated across the country — and supported its prolific scholarship.